sensel/morph-docs/docs/morph.md

 The SenselApp is fully documented on a [separate page](app/)

 ## Bluetooth connection
 The Sensel Morph is a Bluetooth 4.0 LE wireless device.
 This means it can function as a wireless controller for your music, drawing, or writing.
+While the latency can be higher than a USB connection (from the device, 5 ms average for USB, 20 ms average for Bluetooth), it is still very useful and very convenient.
 This section describes how to pair and un-pair your Morph to a bluetooth connection on a number of operating systems.
 Once the Morph is paired to your device, it will automatically connect when in range.

 ### Pairing